-Using the right privacy-focused browser can go a long way in protecting you from online tracking, WebRTC leaks, and browser fingerprinting.
+Using the best private browser can go a long way in protecting you from online tracking, WebRTC leaks, and browser fingerprinting.

 There isn’t a single best privacy browser, though, because privacy needs and preferences will differ between users.

-There are two great things about Firefox.
+Firefox has two great advantages.
 The first is that it is completely open-source.
 The second is that it is highly customizable.